Some wounds don't have words.

 EXPRESSIVE THERAPY AND SANDPLAY

-Sandplay — A distinct modality developed by Dora Kalff, drawing on Jung's depth psychology.
-You build scenes in a sand tray with miniature figures; meaning unfolds across sessions rather than in any single one.
+Sandplay — You build scenes in a sand tray with miniature figures; meaning unfolds across sessions rather than in any single one.
 Reaches depths that words alone don't quite touch.

 About Shifan